balena-io/balena-cli/doc/cli.markdown

 file (or alternative Dockerfile specified with the `-f` option), and if yet that isn't found, it will try to generate one.

-To deploy to an app on which you're a collaborator, use `balena deploy <appOwnerUsername>/<appName>`.
+To deploy to a fleet where you are a collaborator, use fleet slug including the
+organization:  `balena deploy <organization>/<fleet>`.

 REGISTRY SECRETS
 The --registry-secrets option specifies a JSON or YAML file containing private